Reservations

 Helen Szafer, an expert on memorial fountains, has written an excellent article about the fountain here.

 The statue was not only a memorial, it was a working water fountain.
 Two troughs, facing North and South, were at just the right height to keep the carriage horses well watered, while two spigots, placed higher up on the statue and facing East and West, were available to quench a person’s thirst.
-Click here for some additional views of the statue.
+There also four water bowls, one on each bottom corner of the fountain, where a man’s furry friends could lap up a drink.

-Below, the statue, the Hotel Weirs Bazaar general store, and the New Hotel Weirs
+The statue, the Hotel Weirs Bazaar general store, and the New Hotel Weirs.